-A grant from the Council for approved work on the heritage fabric of a building awarded to the owners of a building which is on the Christchurch City Plan list of protected buildings (Appendix 1, Part 10, Volume 3) or on the lists of 'Protected' or 'Notable' buildings of the Banks Peninsula District Plan (Appendix IV and V).
+A grant from the Council for approved work on the heritage fabric of a building awarded to the owners of a building which is on the Christchurch District Plan schedule of protected buildings (Appendix 9.3.7.2 Schedule of Significant Historic Heritage).
 The grant aims to encourage maintenance, repair, upgrade and retention of heritage buildings through financial support for approved works.